 - Register as a coach in Sports Connect (FKA Blue Sombrero).
 This needs to be done before every season.

-- Complete BOTH the Safe Haven and Concussion Awareness courses on AYSOU (AYSO Online University).
+- Complete the Safe Haven, Concussion Awareness, and Sudden Cardiac Arrest courses on AYSOU (AYSO Online University).
 For first time users, find instructions here.
 Both courses are found under the Online Courses menu option.
 These courses only need to be completed once (NOT every season).

 - Register for and attend an age-appropriate coaching course (in-person for 6u and above; 5u is online).
+For Fall 2020 season, all coach training is online only.
 Once you complete 6u (for example) you don’t need to take 6u again.
 When you move up to 7u, you will need to complete the 8u course.
 That 8u course is good until you move up to 10u (and so on).
 Classes are offered in Ladera before each Fall.
 If you cannot make that date, you can sign up for a course in a surrounding city.
 You will not incur any costs for these sessions (even if one is listed).
 Instructions for finding coach courses on AYSOU can be found here.

 Once you’ve done these things you are certified to coach your respective age group.
 You can verify each of the steps above is complete by following this checklist.

 If you’d like to go the extra mile: